consensus-shipyard/ipc/docs-gitbook/overview/how-ipc-compares.md

 # How IPC compares

+## **Benefits of IPC Design**

+The IPC framework offers several significant benefits:

+- **Scalability**: By enabling the creation of subnets, IPC allows for on-demand horizontal scalability, effectively managing increased network load by distributing transactions across multiple chains.
+- **Flexibility**: The ability to tailor consensus mechanisms and stakeholder incentives per subnet caters to diverse application needs, optimizing performance and security.
+- **Interoperability**: Full EVM compatibility ensures that subnets can seamlessly integrate with the broader Ethereum ecosystem, leveraging existing development tools and community resources.
+- **Reduced Latency and Cost**: Efficient data handling and the distribution of workload across subnets lead to reduced latency and lower operational costs, enhancing user experience and system performance.
+- **Decentralization and Security**: The hierarchical structure of subnets supports a robust security architecture while promoting greater decentralization, as subnets can operate independently but are still connected to the main network.

 ## **Highly customizable without compromising security**

 Most L2 scaling solutions today either inherit the L1's security features but don't have their own consensus algorithms (e.g. rollups), or do the reverse (e.g. sidechains).
 They are also deployed in isolation and require custom bridges or protocols to transfer assets and state between L2s that share a common L1, which are vulnerable to attacks.
 In contrast, IPC subnets have their own consensus algorithms, inherit security features from the parent subnet and have native cross-net communication, eliminating the need for bridges.&#x20;

 ## **Multi-chain interoperability**&#x20;

-* IPC uses [Tendermint Core](https://tendermint.com/core/) as a generic blockchain SMR system, without defaulting to the Cosmos SDK (written in Go).
+- IPC uses [Tendermint Core](https://tendermint.com/core/) as a generic blockchain SMR system, without defaulting to the Cosmos SDK (written in Go).
 This allows IPC to plug in our own application logic regardless of what language it’s written in: it can be Go, Rust, Java, Haskell, Scheme, etc.
-* IPC uses the [Filecoin Virtual Machine (FVM)](https://docs.filecoin.io/smart-contracts/fundamentals/the-fvm) as its transaction execution layer.
+- IPC uses the [Filecoin Virtual Machine (FVM)](https://docs.filecoin.io/smart-contracts/fundamentals/the-fvm) as its transaction execution layer.
 The FVM is a WASM-based polyglot execution environment for IPLD data and is designed to support smart contracts written in any programming language, compiled to WebAssembly.
 This enables multi-chain support and gives developers the flexibility to build with familiar tools.
 Today, IPC is fully compatible with Filecoin and Ethereum and can use either as a rootnet, with more multi-chain support in the roadmap.

 ## **Compute-Storage Interoperability with Filecoin and more**&#x20;